 ARTICLE I

-NAME AND OFFICES
+NAME, OFFICES, APPLICABLE LAW, AND PURPOSE

 The name of the Corporation is the Alamo Workforce Development, Inc. ("the "Corporation").
+The Corporation may do business as Workforce Solutions Alamo.

 Principal Offices

-The principal office of the Corporation in the State of Texas must be located in the Alamo Workforce Development Area (AWDA) as designated by the State of Texas.
+The principal office of the Corporation in the State of Texas shall be located in the Alamo Workforce Development Area (AWDA) as designated by the State of Texas.
 The Corporation may have such other offices within the AWDA as the Board of Directors (the "Board") may determine or as the affairs of the Corporation may require from time to time.

 Registered Office and Registered Agent

-The Corporation must have and continuously maintain in the State of Texas a registered office as required by the Texas Non-Profit Corporation Act.
+The Corporation shall have and continuously maintain in the State of Texas a registered office as required by the Texas Non-Profit Corporation Act.
 The registered office is identical with the Corporation’s principal office in the State of Texas in the City of San Antonio.
 The address of the registered office may be changed from time to time by the Board.
 The registered agent for the service of process on the Corporation shall be the chief executive officer of the Corporation.
 The registered agent may be changed from time to time by the Board.

-Meetings
+Applicable Law

-All meetings of the Corporation and its Committees must comply with the requirements of the Texas Open Meetings Act.
-Robert’s Rules of Order may be used as a guide in the conduct of all meetings of the Corporation and its Committees, in so far as they do not conflict with these Bylaws and federal and state laws and regulations governing workforce boards ("Applicable Law").
+The Corporation and all meetings of the Corporation and its Committees shall comply with the requirements of federal and state laws governing Workforce Boards (“Applicable Law”).

+Purpose

+The Corporation exists in accordance with Applicable Law governing workforce boards and is responsible for strengthening the Alamo regional economy by growing and connecting talent pipelines to employers.
+It strives to strengthen the workforce development system through innovation and improvement of employment, training, and education programs to promote economic growth.

 ARTICLE II